Taewoong1378/backend-explorer-mcp/README.md

 ### Passing Configuration Parameters

-To provide database connection details and other settings, you can pass them as command line arguments or environment variables:
+To provide database connection details and other settings, you can pass them as command line arguments:

 ```json
 {